 From its spectacular views surrounding Donner Lake to its quaint downtown district, the area boasts six ski resorts, as well as the scenic Truckee River and nearby majestic Lake Tahoe.

-Hiking and biking trails, as well as epic rolling green golf courses and deep blue bountiful fishing spots, attract throngs of year-round visitors and serves as the perfect base camp for a myriad of outdoor adventures, all just minutes from Truckee’s downtown district.
+Hiking and biking trails, as well as epic rolling green golf courses and deep blue bountiful fishing spots, attract crowds of year-round visitors and serves as the perfect base camp for a myriad of outdoor adventures, all just minutes from Truckee’s downtown district.

 With its unique restaurants and shops set in authentic historic buildings, the downtown district is the heart and soul of Truckee.